Chasse-Poulet/RealTimePollingApp/README.md

 # RealTimePollingApp

-This is my version of the seventh project of the [20 backend project ideas](https://roadmap.sh/backend/project-ideas).

-This is a very simple implementation of web sockets.
+This is a very simple example implementation of web sockets.

+1. Run server.js in a terminal.
+2. Run client.js in an other terminal.
+3. See the magic happen.

 Tech used :